 Hawaiian Meatballs Recipe

-Any meatballs are a family favorite in our house and get devoured in a matter of minutes!
-We love this Hawaiian version, as well as Asian meatballs and teriyaki meatballs!
+Any meatball recipes are family favorites in our house and get devoured in a matter of minutes!
+We love this Hawaiian version, as well other saucy ones like Asian meatballs, sweet and sour meatballs and teriyaki meatballs!

 These Hawaiian meatballs are another variation of my grandpa’s famous crock pot meatballs and are similar to grape jelly BBQ meatballs however I used pineapple juice instead of grape jelly to give them a Hawaiian flavor.